cs50nestm/cs50labs/binarysearch/README.md

 This tells us that the function has a return type of `bool`, meaning that the function must return `true` or `false`.
 When the function is called, as it is from the `main()` function, there are three arguments: `arr` the name of the array we are searching through, `n`, the element we are searching for, and `size`, the number of elements in the array.

-The function definition is started after the `main()` function closes.
-Complete this `linear_search()` function to determine if a number that is input is, indeed, on the bingo card.

 {% spoiler "Hint" %}